Solving Sudoku puzzles

 Conclusion

-In this example, we solved the Sudoku puzzle using two different approaches - Mixed Integer Linear Programming (MILP) and Constraint Programming (CP).
-Both approaches can solve the puzzle, but they formulate and solve the problem in fundamentally different ways, demonstrating different characteristics in modelling and problem solving.
-In the context of solving the problem demonstrated in this example, we can highlight some of the differences between these approaches.
+In this example, we solved the Sudoku puzzle using two different approaches — Mixed Integer Linear Programming (MILP) and Constraint Programming (CP).
+Both approaches can solve the puzzle, but they formulate and solve the problem in fundamentally different ways, demonstrating different characteristics in modeling and problem solving.
+As part of the solution to the problem demonstrated in this example, we can identify some differences between these approaches.

 Mixed integer linear programming: